-- Kotlin is most probably the easiest and the closest to human language.
+- Kotlin is probably the easiest and the closest to human language.
 It makes debugging errors very easy and even the code syntax is pretty straight-forward.
-The only disadvantage is that there are not as many tutorials for Kotlin as there’s for Java and C++.
+The only disadvantage is that there are not as many tutorials for Kotlin as there are for Java and C++.

 - Java is by far the most widely used language for Android development, so you can begin your journey with it.